b-legrand/slides/README.md

 ## Edit

-how to edit, recommanded tools :
+how to edit, recommended tools :

-VSCode + Markdown editor enheanced :
+VSCode + Markdown editor enhanced :